 - 1. Cigarettes and tobacco sales as lower margin products were lower overall, as confirmed by data from IRI. - 2.
-Our own data shows that customers switching to vapes increased significantly in 2022. - We saw an increase in the number of food to go soft drinks sold in 2022 compared to 2021, where customers shopped more multipack purchases during the pandemic.
+Our own data shows that customers switching to vapes increased significantly in 2022. - 3.
+We saw an increase in the number of food to go soft drinks sold in 2022 compared to 2021, where customers shopped more multipack purchases during the pandemic.

 In our Wholesale business, Nisa has had a successful 2022, despite these same economic challenges impacting all retailers.
-Please see the update from Nisa's Managing Director, Peter Batt, for more detail, on page 25.